jzak03/fortress-watch-frontend/README.md

-# Fortress Watch
+# Vulntrack

-Fortress Watch is a comprehensive Vulnerability Management Platform.
+Vulntrack is a comprehensive Vulnerability Management Platform.
 It helps manage device versions and detect vulnerable firmware.

 This application is built with NextJS, React, ShadCN UI, Tailwind CSS, and Genkit for AI features.